AustralianBioCommons/ables/if89-technical.md

  ~~~

-# Modifying Existing Installations
+## Modifying existing installations

 * If an app installation needs to be altered after being made generally available, an update script needs to be added to the repository in the same directory as the installation script of the application being modified, and the same branch-merge procedure must be followed.
 * The update script should be named `update.*` and the same update script will not be run twice.
 It is recommended to give the update script a descriptive name e.g. `update.shortdescription.sh`.
 * The database of installations maintained by the installer tool will record the order in which update scripts were run, so in cases of disaster recovery, the current state of an application in the installation area will be able to be reconstructed by running `install.sh`, then all `update.*`  scripts in a given `<software>/<version>`  directory chronologically.

-# When scripted installations are not possible
+## When scripted installations are not possible

 If scripted installations are not possible, sufficient documentation needs to be available such that the installation can be performed consistently by any `if89` maintainer.
 Please contact ABLeS team if you have such case.